geekela/ML/README.md

-Here is a selection of some projects I developed in my Undergraduate Studies
+In docs, you can find a selection of projects I developed in my Undergraduate Studies